terraref/documentation/collaboration_tools.md

 ## Overview

 All of the web-based software below provides the ability to organize projects hierarchically, facilitate sharing, and support collaboration.

-### Essential tools
+Much of this is publicly viewable; request access to dlebauer@illinois.edu for edit access.

+### Key Communication Tools

 * **Github and Box**
-     these are the primary tools the group will use for collaboration.
+  * these are the primary tools the group will use for collaboration.
 * **Google Docs**
-*
+* **OSF Portal**
+  * main project https://osf.io/n532g/. access to data and computing sub-projects by request
+  * can log in with Github account
+  * **Open Science Framework** provides a centralized portal to Github, Box, Google Drive and other resources.
+  * OSF can archive material in any/all of these.
+This will be used to publish methods (including specifications, documentation, etc).

 ### Additional tools

 some of these are optional, many participants will not need to use them.

 * **Etherpad** Meeting notes, and other collaborative note taking.
 Useful content can be transferred to GitHub, Box, or other platforms
-* **Open Science Framework** provides a centralized portal to Github, Box, and other resources.
-All of these resources can be archived and assigned a doi.
-This will be useful for publishing specifications.
 * **ArcGIS online** will make it easy to visualize data.